microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

     ```

     > Note: You can find the __Resource Group Name__, __Azure Machine Learning Name__ and __the Location__ from the user profile in the AML Studio.
-    >
     > ![](./images/run_mlopsworkshop_azcli008.png)

-- The results will look like following
+    > Note: The results should look like the following:
     ![](./images/run_mlopsworkshop_azcli007.png)

-- Create Service Principal
+- A9.
+Create a Service Principal (SP)

-    > If you have SP (Service Principal) or know that your team/org has the one,
+    > If you have a Service Principal or know that your team/org has one, get the following details:
-    >> Get the detail information
+    >
     >> - clientId (aka YOUR_APP_ID)
     >> - clientSecret
     >> Ignore this step and go to next step 4.
     >
     > If you don't have the SP, please follow this step.
-    >> In case you don't have permission to create SP, please reach out to your Azure infra/security team to get help
+    >> In case you don't have permission to create SP, please reach out to your Azure infra/security team to get help.

-    - Get following information
+    - Get the following information:
         - Your Azure SubscriptionID where your Azure Machine Learning service is
         - Resource Group Name where your Azure Machine Learning service is
         - (Random) Name for the Service Principal you're about to create